schlosser/schlosser.io/README.md

 - Install the project in just three commands (see "Developing" below).
 - Use [Jekyll][jekyll] for content management and templating.
-- Use [ImageMagick][imagemagick] to resize images for responsive / retina loading.
+- Use [GraphicsMagick][graphicsmagick] to resize images for responsive / retina loading.
 - Use [SCSS][scss] to keep our CSS organized into logical components.
 - Use [Autoprefixer][autoprefixer] to automatically insert browser prefixes where necessary to handle cross browser compatibility.
 - Use [Browsersync][browsersync] to automatically launch a development version of our website, reload the page whenever we change the HTML, and inject changes to CSS, JavaScript, and images with needing to reload.